tamarin-prover/tamarin-prover/README.md

 Manual
 ------

-The manual is [`/doc/MANUAL.md`](/doc/MANUAL.md).
-It is part of every installation of the Tamarin prover.
+The manual is available as PDF or HTML at https://tamarin-prover.github.io/manual/index.html

 Experimental improved graph output
 ----------------------------------